Tips for Buying a Home in a New Area

 Talk to Real Estate Agents

-While the Federal Fair Housing Law may prevent real estate agents from giving you information about protected classes, which includes where churches are located, neighborhood school rankings, ethnic make-up of neighborhoods, among other factors, agents can be a wealth of information.
+While the Federal Fair Housing Law may prevent real estate agents from giving you information about protected classes, which includes where churches are located, neighborhood school rankings, the ethnic make-up of neighborhoods, among other factors, agents can be a wealth of information.

 - First, find a real estate agent.
 You will be better protected if you hire an inexperienced agent who has worked with relocating buyers.